Spectra of infinite graphs via freeness with amalgamation: The Amalgamated Free Product for Graphs

 \subsection{Amalgamated Free Product of Groups as Amalgamated Free Product of Graphs}

 Here we show that Cayley graphs of amalgamated free products of finite groups can be realized as an amalgamated free product of finite graphs.
 Note that this is not an obvious fact and requires a proof.
 In the setup of Observation \ref{obs:cayleydecomp}, freeness with amalgamation appears because we are working in a group $C^*$-algebra of an amalgamated free group product.
 In contrast, in the case of the amalgamated free graph product, the freeness with amalgamation comes from the fact that we are working in a tensor algebra.
-The following discussion uses a technique sketched in \cite[Appendix C]{kollar2019line} following Sunada \cite{sunada1992group}, and allows us to go from the former setup to the latter.

-Let $G_1, \dots, G_n$\marginpar{$G_i, H$} be finite groups with a common subgroup $H$ and finite symmetric generating sets $S_i = S_i^{-1}$\marginpar{$S_i$}.
-For each $i$ fix a set of representatives $R_i$\marginpar{$R_i$} for the set of right cosets of $H$ in $G_i$, and stipulate that $e_{G_i} \in R_i$ for each $i$.
-The following structure theorem for the amalgamated free product of groups is well known; see e.g. \cite{serre1980sl}:
+In this section we will consider finite groups $G_1, \dots, G_n$\marginpar{$G_i, H$} with a common subgroup $H$.
+And we will work with the \emph{right} cosets of $H$ in each of this groups.
+For every $i$ we will fix $R_i$ with $e_{G_i}\in R_i$ to be a set of representatives of the right cosets of $H$ in $G_i$, and heavily exploit the following structural theorem for amalgamated graph products (see \cite[Section 1.2, Theorem 1]{serre1980sl}).